 - Old Town Hall Tower: this tower is the last vestige of the building that housed the city's town hall.
-Built in the sixteenth century, you can climb to the viewpoint that houses, but be prepared for a narrow staircase of more than 100 steps.
+Built in the 16th century, you can go up to the viewpoint it houses, although you must be prepared for narrow stairs of more than 100 steps.

-every hour a small door opens in one of the towers of the basilica of Santa Maria and out of it comes a trumpeter who plays a short tune.
+every hour a small door opens in one of the towers of the basilica of Santa Maria and out of it comes a trumpeter who plays a brief melody.
 If you're in the area, it's a fun time to spend in the square.

 Grab a bite to eat in the area

 This can be a good time to recharge your batteries.
-So that you don't have to deviate too much from the route, I suggest you eat at one of these restaurants located near the square:
+So that you don't have to stray too far from the route, I suggest you eat at one of these restaurants located near the square:

 Milkbar Tomasza: this place is sort of a more modern version of the traditional Polish milk bars.
 The prices are very low and the service is very fast.
 Another advantage is that it has a menu in English.
 It is located on Świętego Tomasza Street.